g0Idfinger/docker-HTPC/README.md

 ———————————————————————————————

 # Environment
-Use .env file now for variables instead of environment
+Use .env file now for variables instead of /etc/environment

 ——————————————————————————————